 Before we talk about the specific plants that grow well with cauliflower, let’s look at exactly what companion planting is.
 As mentioned, companion planting is when two or more species are planted together for their mutual benefit.
 Sometimes this enables plants to uptake nutrients more efficiently or sometimes certain plants act as natural pest repellents or beneficial insect attractors.

 Choosing the correct plant to benefit another mimics nature’s symbiotic relationship in the ecosystem.
 In nature, there is no mistake when you find certain types of plants commonly growing together.

-One of the oldest and commonly known companion plantings is called “The Three Sisters,” comprised of corn, pole beans and squash.
+One of the oldest and most commonly known companion plantings is called “The Three Sisters,” comprised of corn, pole beans, and squash.
 The Iroquois had been applying this growing principle for three centuries prior to the arrival of the first settlers.
-The trio sustained the tribe by not only providing them with a balanced diet, but spiritually as well.
+The trio sustained the tribe by not only providing them with a balanced diet but spiritually as well.
 The Iroquois believed that the plants were a gift from the gods.

 But, I digress.
 Let’s get back to cauliflower companion plants.

 Beans, celery, and onions are all excellent choices when companion planting cauliflower.
 Beans and cauliflower are an ideal combo.
 Both plants deter pests and attract beneficial insects.
 Celery also attracts beneficial insects and is a water hog, which means while it may utilize plenty of water, it leaves more nutrients in the soil for the cauliflower.
 While onions and cauliflower are a great combo, they are not if you throw beans into the mix.
 Beans and onions do not mix, so avoid planting beans too if you want to grow cauliflower and onions.

 Other veggies that are recommended for companion planting with cauliflower include:

 Some herbs, such as sage and thyme, are also beneficial to cauliflower.
 Their strong scents deter some pests while their aromatic flowers attract bees.